apehex/tokun/articles/unicode.md

 | ------------------------- | ----------------------------- |
 | ![][image-pca-composite]  | ![][image-umap-composite]     |

-Now, the "token" length is a hyper-parameter of the model.
+Now, the "token" length is **a hyper-parameter of the model**.
-The Gemma2-27B architecture could be tweaked like this:
+For example, the Gemma2-27B architecture could be tweaked like this:

 - the embed dimension `E` is kept at 4608
 - the token dimension `T` is set to 64 (bytes, which amount to 16 Unicode characters)